halajun/VDO_SLAM/sourcecode_guidance.md

 We use modified versions of [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 The modified libraries (which are BSD) are included in the *dependencies* folder.

-# 3. Building VDO-SLAM library and example
+# 2. Building VDO-SLAM Library

 In the source code folder, we provide a script `build.sh` to build the *dependencies* libraries and *VDO-SLAM*.
 Please make sure you have installed all required dependencies (see Section 1).